XervoIO/demeteorizer/README.md

     $ cd ./.demeteorized
     $ npm install
     $ MONGO_URL=[your-url] PORT=8080 node main.js

+## Tarball
+The --tarball option can be used to create a tar.gz of the application instead of putting the converted app in a directory.

+    $ demeteorizer --tarball /path/to/tarball.tar.gz

 ## Support
 Demeteorizer has been tested with the current Meteor example apps.
 If you find an app that doesn't